Obusier de 15 cm TR Schneider-Canet-du-Bocage: History

-In 1897 to increase their market share the Establishments Schneider du Creusot acquired the Ateliers d'Artillerie du Havre.
-As part of that purchase the engineer, Gustave Canet was added to Schneider-Creusot's design team.
+In 1897 to increase their market share the Establishments Schneider du Creusot acquired the Ateliers d'Artillerie du Havre from shipbuilding company Forges et Chantiers de la Méditerranée.
+As part of that purchase the engineer, Gustave Canet was added to Schneider et Compagnie's design team.
 Canet had by that time already designed many artillery systems and the guns from his Le Havre workshops were referred to as 'Schneider-Canet' guns for years after.

 The concept for the Obusier de 15 cm TR Schneider-Canet-du-Bocage came from a Portuguese engineer Colonel Carlos Roma du Bocage who published a groundbreaking report called the Baterias moveis.
 Sua influencia na fortificaçao (The influence of mobile batteries on fortifications).
 In his report, du Bocage advocated a mobile defense strategy for Lisbon based on quick reaction forces with mobile self-contained howitzer batteries.
 At roughly the same time French Lieutenant Colonel Christophe Peigné began working on a proposal to mount artillery on rail carriages for use at the forts of Verdun, Toul, Épinal, and Belfort.
 Both Peigné and du Bocage were assisted by the Schneider engineer Gustave Canet.
 Unlike the du Bocage system the Peigné-Canet-Schneider mle 1897 gun carriage ran on narrow gauge rails installed at French forts.